DanielLarsenNZ/dlnz-blog/Dlnz.Blog.Web/blogs/hello-world.md

 # Hello World! _A static website/blog with Azure, GitHub and Grunt._

+I am a big fan of static content management systems like GitHub.io and Jekyll and what was hoping to learn through writing this blog was how I could implement a simlar system using tools that are familiar to me (Windows OS, Visual Studio, Azure Websites).
+What I discovered was so much more.
+What you are reading right now (on www.daniellarsen.nz) is a website that is served 100% from CDN.
+As long as I get my client-side optimisation right (minification, bundling and other optimisations) my site performance should start to approach the bare metal of the CDN infrastructure.
+In other words, my website performance is now being tuned by the Azure CDN infrastructure team, and I'm cool with that.

+My other pleasent discovery was Visual Studio Online (Monaco).
+I've been using it and demonstrating it for ages but what really clicked this time was that I can edit, preview and publish my content from Visual Studio Online running in my browser (as well as GitHub.com, Visual Studio, Notepad++, etc) and then push my changes back to my dlnz-blog repo.

+_(WIP)_

 It's great to be blogging again and what better way to kick it off than with a how-to roll-your-own blog site.
 I know what you're thinking... just what the world needs, another Blog engine 101.
 Well this is not that - This is some cool new-ish technologies working together to meet some target conditions, which are: